decred/dcrdocs/docs/advanced/secure-setup.md

 Now we have the Decred binaries in the ~/decred/decred-linux-{amd/arm}64-v{{ cliversion }} folder.

-Let us setup the dcrctl and dcrwallet config files that will allow it to connect to `Computer A`.
+Let us setup the dcrctl and dcrwallet config files that will allow it to connect to `Computer-A`.

 ```no-highlight
 mkdir ~/.dcrwallet/